clojure-liberator/liberator/tutorial/all-together.md

 ;; we hold a entries in this ref
 (defonce entries (ref {}))

-;; a helper to create a absoulte url for the entry with the given id (defn build-entry-url [request id]
+;; a helper to create a absolute url for the entry with the given id (defn build-entry-url [request id]
   (URL. (format "%s://%s:%s%s/%s"
                 (name (:scheme request))